 At Hale Family Dentistry, patients are screened for this type of sleep disorder using the STOP-Bang Questionnaire and Epworth Sleepiness Scale.
 These assessments provide valuable information about a person’s sleeping habits and help Dr. Hale decide if further screening is necessary.
 Dr. Jonathan Hale can work alongside your primary care doctor in Fort Wayne on the next steps.

 Traditional Treatment of Sleep Apnea

 The go-to treatment for most doctors is called a Continuous Positive Airway Pressure or CPAP machine.
 This electronic device sits on your nightstand and takes in the air in the room to keep your airway open and to prevent it from collapsing.
 You wear a mask-like nose covering that is strapped to your head, connected to a hose and the machine on your nightstand.
-While effective in treating obstructive sleep apnea, it is often reported as uncomfortable, poor fitting, and hard to adjust to.
+While effective in treating obstructive sleep apnea, it is often hard to be comfortable and get a good fit that works.
 Because of this, a CPAP machine goes unused by many who suffer from sleep apnea.

 Alternatives to CPAP for Sleep Apnea Treatment

-While there is no treatment more effective than a traditional CPAP, a CPAP machine that goes unused is not effective at all.
-Some patients find that using a dental device treats their condition more effectively due to the simple fact they use it more routinely.
-There are many other benefits to the dental device such as the smaller size, convenience of traveling, less noise, more comfortable sleep, but most of all, the biggest benefit is how it can improve your quality of life.
+Studies show treatment with a traditional CPAP is one of the best when used properly.
+However, an unused CPAP machine is not effective at all.
+Our patients find that using a dental device treats their condition more effectively due to the simple fact they use it every night, all night long.
+Plus, the added benefits such as its smaller size, convenience of traveling, less noise, and more comfortable sleep.
+Not to mention, the most important benefit of all…the improved quality of life!